canonical/praecepta/en/index.md

 ## Diátaxis

 Use Diátaxis to structure product documentation.
-A documentation page should fit within one of the following categories:
+Diátaxis provides rules that help you identify the type of document that you are writing.
+Types of document include:

 - Tutorial
-- How-to
+- How-to guides
-- Explanation
+- Explanations
 - Reference

-Each category serves a different user need - it is useful to understand the needs being addressed as these may influence the documentation approach.
+Each type serves a different user need — it is useful to understand the needs being addressed as these will influence the documentation approach.

 Refer to the [official Diátaxis website](https://diataxis.fr/) for more information.